Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Anatomy of Ponzi schemes

-In order to understand how Ponzi schemes work in Ethereum, we manually inspect the source code of all the contracts identified in~\Cref{sec:methodology:solidity} that have an associated source code on~\href{https://etherscan.io}{\code{etherscan.io}} \footnote{The examples we present assume version v0.2.2 of the Solidity compiler, which is the version used by most of the contracts in our collection.
-Although newer versions of Solidity change the way to declare functions and to manage arrays, these changes do not really affect the spirit of our examples.}.
-We observe that all the contracts can be classified in one of the following categories: \begin{description}
+Based on the analysis of the contracts source code carried out in~\Cref{sec:methodology:solidity}, we devise a rough taxonomy of Ponzi schemes, which classifies them according to the pattern used to redistribute money.
+Our taxonomy consists of four categories, whose archetypal representatives are displayed in~\Cref{ex:tree-shaped,ex:chain-shaped,ex:waterfall,ex:handover} \footnote{The code snippets presented there assume version v0.2.2 of the Solidity compiler, which is the version used by most of the contracts in our collection.
+Although more recent versions of Solidity change the way to declare functions and to manage arrays, these changes do not really affect the spirit of our examples.}.
+We discuss below the categories of our taxonomy.

+\paragraph{Tree-shaped schemes} use a tree data structure to induce an ordering among users.
+Whenever a user joins the scheme, she must indicate another user as inviter, who becomes her {\it parent node}.
+If no inviter is indicated, the parent will be the root node, \ie the owner of the scheme.
+In most schemes, the amount of money to be invested is chosen by the user, and there is a lower bound to that amount.
+The money of the new user is split among her ancestors with the logic that the nearest an ancestor is, the greater her share.
+Since there is no limit to the number of children of a node, the more children (and descendants) a node has, the more money it will make.

+We show in~\Cref{ex:tree-shaped} an archetypal scheme of this kind.
+To join the scheme, a user must send some money, and must indicate an \code{inviter} that will be her parent node.
+If the amount is too low (line~\lineno{15}), or if the user is already present (line~\lineno{16}), or if the inviter does not exist (line~\lineno{17}), the user is rejected; otherwise she is inserted in the tree (line~\lineno{19}).
+Once the user has joined, her investment is shared among her ancestors (lines~\lineno{25-29}), halving the amount at each level.

+In this scheme, a user cannot foresee how much she will gain: this depends on how many users she is able to invite, and on how much they will invest.
+The only one who is guaranteed to have profit is the owner, \ie the root node of the tree.
+Examples for this kind of scheme are \code{Etheramid} and \code{DynamicPyramid}.

+\paragraph{Chain-shaped schemes} are a special case of tree-shaped schemes, where each node of the tree has exactly one child (so, the ordering induced among users is linear).
+The schemes in this category usually multiply the investment by a predefined constant factor, which is equal for all users.
+The scheme starts paying back users, one at a time, in order of arrival, and in full: all new investements are gathered until the due amount is obtained.
+At that moment, the contract sends the payout back in a single shot, and moves on to the next user in the chain.
+The amount to be invested can be fixed, or free, or have a lower bound.
+Usually, the contract owner retains a fee from each investment.